NomicFoundation/hardhat/docs/guides/create-task.md

 Creating tasks with lots of logic makes it hard to extend or customize them.
 Making multiple small and focused tasks that call each other is better to allow for extension.
 If you design your tasks in this way, users that want to change only a small aspect of them can override one of your internal tasks.

-For example, the `compile` task is implemented as a pipeline of six tasks.
+For example, the `compile` task is implemented as a pipeline of several tasks.
 It just calls internal tasks like `compile:get-source-paths`, `compile:get-dependency-graph`, and `compile:build-artifacts`.
 We recommend prefixing intermediate tasks with their main task and a colon.

 To avoid help messages getting cluttered with lots of intermediate tasks, you can define those using the `internalTask` config DSL function.
 The `internalTask` function works almost exactly like `task`.
 The only difference is that tasks defined with it won't be included in help messages.